 Each management employee will be required to review this Policy and discuss it with his or her direct reports at least once annually and to affirm compliance with this Policy annually by signing the compliance form attached to the Company’s Business Ethics Procedure.
 Allegations of potential wrongdoing will be investigated promptly and will be reported to the Audit Committee of the Board of Directors.
 Knowingly false allegations of misconduct will be subject to disciplinary action.
 All employees are required to cooperate fully with any internal or external investigation.
 Employees must also maintain the confidentiality of any investigation and related documentation, unless specifically authorized by the General Counsel to disclose such information.

 Appropriate disciplinary penalties for violations of this Code may include counseling, reprimands, warnings, suspensions (with or without pay), demotions, dismissals and restitution.
-Disciplinary action may also extend to a violator’s supervisor insofar as the Company determines that the violation involved the participation of the supervisor or reflected the supervisor’s lack of diligence in causing compliance with this Policy.
+Disciplinary action may also extend to a violator’s supervisor insofar as the Company determines that the violation involved the participation of the supervisor or reflected the supervisor’s lack of diligence in causing compliance with this Policy, including the failure to report the violation on a timely basis in a manner provided in this Policy.
 Any person who takes any action whatsoever in retaliation against any employee who has in good faith raised any question or concern about compliance with this Policy will be subject to serious sanctions, which may include dismissal for cause.